sagesimhon/608_finalproj/README.md

    so that everyone else knows to pull.

 ### UPDATES

-4/27/18:
+4/28/ 18

+1. The request functions take in the x_coords, y_coords, entry_id
+2. The server will display a picture based on the coordinates
+3. I created an autoincrement id, but I did not add it to the post request-- should this id replace kerberos?
+4. TODOS:
+    -unhardcode the kerberos in the server code-- work on implementing autoincrement id -We should also start hacking out the sensors 4/27/18:
 1. ESP `POST_request` function is defined
 	- two new relevant global variables are defined at the top, under label /// POST REQUESTS ///